 What modules could I take?

 Initially, all students follow the same programme covering topics which we believe are important for all engineers to understand.
-By the second term of Year Two, you are able to specialise in Civil or switch to one of the other Engineering courses (such as Automotive, Biomedical Systems, Electronic, Electrical and Electronic, Engineering Business Management, Mechanical, Manufacturing and Mechanical, or, Systems).
+By the second term of Year Two, you are able to continue on a general Engineering route or switch to one of the other courses (such as Automotive, Biomedical Systems, Civil, Electronic, Electrical and Electronic, Engineering Business Management, Mechanical, Manufacturing and Mechanical, or, Systems).

 There are nine core modules in the first year which are currently:

 - Materials for Engineering

 - Statics and Structures

 You are also free to take A Modern Foreign Language module as an optional extra.